Depression In Older Adults: Can It Develop After Retirement?

 Retirement, depression and risk factors

 Major life transitions, including retirement, can increase your risk of developing depression.
-This may be due to a combination of factors, including changes in social networks, changes in assets and financial security, reduced access to mental healthcare, less mental stimulation, and a reduced sense of purpose.
+This may be due to a combination of factors, including changes in social networks, changes in assets and financial stability, reduced reach to mental healthcare, less mental stimulation, and a reduced sense of purpose.

 Additionally, the occurrence of physical conditions that are diagnosed later in life, such as heart disease and Parkinson’s disease, can put people at a higher risk of developing depression

-Some other risk factors for depression can include the following:
+Some other risk factors that may lead to depression can include the following:

 • A family history of depression